 Disadvantages

-Less luggage space than in a station wagon or SUV.
+Less trunk space than in a station wagon or SUV.

 Less prestigious appearance than a sedan (according to some drivers' perceptions).

-When opening the trunk, cold or noise can penetrate into the cabin.
+When the trunk is opened, cold or noise can enter the cabin.

 Famous examples of hatchbacks